 Politica and Reputational Risk

-The corruption or political weaknesses can potentially be dangerous.
-Some of the political and reputational risks are negative news reports, risk-related internal policies, global sanctions lists, PEP lists, reports of some agencies, the case history of companies and individuals.
+Corruption or political weaknesses can potentially be dangerous.
+Some of the political and reputational risks are negative news reports, risk-related internal policies, global sanctions lists, PEP lists, reports of some agencies, and companies' and individuals' case history.

 The vendor should evaluate whether it is exposed to operational risks that may adversely affect its company.
-Some operational risks are business continuity plan, disaster preparedness plan, code of conduct, litigation indicators of employees.
+Some operational risks are business continuity plan, disaster preparedness plan, code of conduct, and employees' litigation indicators.

 Potential buyers want to check whether the seller is financially solvent, so they need some financial information such as information sources such as compensation structure, loans, balance sheets, tax documents, assets.

-While Vendor Due Diligence reporting is being made, vendors need to scan political links, scan sector-specific risks, scan lists, and adverse media scanning of any sanction lists applied to the company sold by the government in order to avoid exposure to money laundering risks while selling their companies.
+While Vendor Due Diligence reporting is being made, vendors need to scan political links, scan sector-specific risks, scan lists, and adverse media scanning of any sanction lists applied to the government to sell avoid exposure to money laundering risks while selling their companies.
 When a potential buyer decides to buy a company, he has to pay attention to these.
 As a result, no one wants to buy a money laundered company, and Vendor Due Diligence Report can be very useful in clarifying this problem.
 Moreover, Banks may be fined if Vendor Stop Dilinge does not, or if the seller misbehaves, or so unwanted cases may be brought against them.

 While creating Vendor Due Diligence Reports, some activities must have been carried out so that vendors and potential buyers can be maximally injured from this report.
 Some of these factors are; First of all, the enterprises perform a detailed data collection, and then they monitor the transactions of the companies such as criminal activities, and finally, the information found during the data collection and the process is verified.